What is premenstrual syndrome?

 The natural treatment of the premenstrual syndrome involves using a series of natural resources that help improve the negative symptoms of this syndrome.

-More information on the natural treatment of the premenstrual syndrome in the listing above.
+More information on the natural treatment of the premenstrual syndrome.